 Julie Sweetkind-Singer is the Associate University Librarian for Science and Engineering Resources at Stanford University.
 She began her career at Stanford in 2020 as the map librarian and was promoted to the Head Librarian for the Branner Earth Sciences Library & Map Collections in 2004, a position she continues to hold.
-In her roles, she oversees the support infrastructure provided to the faculty, researchers and students for the cartographic and geospatial programs centered in the Libraries.
+In her roles, she oversees the support and infrastructure provided to the faculty, researchers, and students for cartographic resources and programs centered in the Libraries.
 She developed and oversaw the work of the Stanford Geospatial Center, which has recently been moved into a new unit in the libraries focused on research data services.
-In conjunction with noted map collector David Rumsey, they created the Digital Philanthropy Map Collections Project whose aim is to work together with private map collectors to allow scanning of their antiquarian collections with four completed collections.
-Sweetkind-Singer has managed the donation or acquisition including the Glen McLaughlin Collection of Maps of California as an Island, the Robert C. Berlo Road and Street Map Collection, the California State Automobile Association cartographic unit’s map archive, the Carolina Batchelor Collection of maps of Africa, and the University Of Tennessee-Knoxville collection of World War II captured Japanese and German maps.
+In conjunction with noted map collector David Rumsey, they created the Digital Philanthropy Map Collections Project whose aim is to work in conjunction with private map collectors to allow scanning of their antiquarian collections.
+Julie has been instrumental in bringing many map collections to Stanford through donation or acquisition including the Glen McLaughlin Collection of Maps of California as an Island, the Robert C. Berlo Road and Street Map Collection, the James B. Case Glacier Map Collection, the Caroline Batchelor Collection of Maps of Africa, and the University Of Tennessee-Knoxville collection of World War II captured Japanese and German maps.